-For those Internet clients who have not visited us and know us only in cyberspace, we'd like to introduce ourselves as an actual destination.
-Housed in a nineteenth-century wallpaper factory, Hamill Gallery devotes16,000 square feet to an ever-growing collection of traditional African art.
-Our exhibition space is divided between two floors with an additional two floors required to accommodate an inventory of about 40,000 objects.
+For those Internet clients who have not visited us and know us only in cyberspace, we'd like to introduce ourselves as an actual destination, which now, in 2019, is CLOSED.
+Formerly housed in a nineteenth-century wallpaper factory, Hamill Gallery devoted16,000 square feet to an ever-growing collection of traditional African art.
+Our exhibition space was divided between two floors with an additional two floors required to accommodate an inventory of about 40,000 objects.
 About half of these are on the website.

 Outside the gallery over 70 major exhibits have been arranged for New England museums and college or school galleries, and we have cooperated with numerous other galleries, community events, fund-raisers and educational projects.
 For a listing see: Gallery History.